hyeshik/poreplex/README.md

 One may want to output *aligned* reads directly to BAM files instead of FASTQ outputs.
 Poreplex streams the processed reads to `minimap2` and update the BAM outputs real-time.
-An pre-built index (not a FASTA) generated using `minimap2` must be provided for this.
+A pre-built index (not a FASTA) generated using `minimap2` must be provided for this.

 ```bash